About Uinta County

 Mugshots & Booking Photos

-Mugshots in Uinta County are taken and retained by the Uinta County Sheriff's Office during the booking process at the detention center.
+Mugshots in Uinta County are taken and retained by Uinta County Sheriff's Office during the booking process at the detention center.
 These photos are part of the public record and can be accessed through the Sheriff's Office or online databases.
 While Wyoming does not have specific mugshot removal laws, individuals can request removal or correction of inaccuracies through legal channels.
-Mugshots are often used in conjunction with arrest records for identification and public safety purposes.
+Mugshots are often used with arrest records for identification and public safety purposes.

 Courts & Case Records